grzegorz914/homebridge-openwebif-tv/README.md

 * RC/Media control is possible after you go to the RC app on iPhone/iPad.
 * Speaker control is possible after you go to RC app on iPhone/iPad `Speaker Service`.
 * Legacy volume and mute control is possible throught extra `lightbulb` (slider) or using Siri `Volume Service`.
-* Inputs can be changed after loong press tile in Home.app and select from the list or create separate tile in the Buttons section.
+* Inputs can be changed after long press tile in Home.app and select from the list or create separate tile in the Buttons section.
 * Siri control.

 <p align="left">